A R I A D N E / / K A P S A L I

 And that will be my job complete.

-Ariadne Kapsali is an Internationally Certified Life Coach, Yoga Teacher, Meditation Guide and Mental Health professional.
-She has completed her studies in Psychology with training in Health Psychology, Behaviour Change, and Mindfulness Approaches, amongst others.
+Ariadne Kapsali is an Award-Winning, Internationally Certified Life Coach, Yoga Teacher, Meditation Guide and Mental Health professional.